floklimm/contagionMap/README.md

 Python library that allows the construction of contagion maps from network data.

-This code accompanies the paper "Topological data analysis of truncated contagion maps" by Florian Klimm (2022).
+This code accompanies the preprint "Topological data analysis of truncated contagion maps" by Florian Klimm (2022) [Link](https://arxiv.org/abs/2203.01720).

 This code also allows the construction of non-truncated contagion maps as originally introduced in